xtuzil/CacheMockingFW-DemonstrationProject/Demonstration/DistributionTheMock/ReadMe.md

 ```

-3. Copy exported file *mockGlobal.gof* and optionally *mockClass.xml* (necessary only for calling the mock from IRIS terminal) to the project folder **src/ImportData**
+3. Copy exported file *RestaurantGlobal.gof* and optionally *RestaurantMockClass.xml* (necessary only for calling the mock from IRIS terminal) to the project folder **src/ImportData**

 Then, there are two option to distribute the mock: